django-cms/django-cms/docs/getting_started/installation.rst

   sudo pip install --upgrade virtualenv virtualenv --distribute --no-site-packages env

+.. note:: Since virtualenv v1.10 (2013-07-23) --distribute or --setuptools are
+          the same because the new setuptools has been merged with Distribute.
+          Since virtualenv v1.7 (2011-11-30) --no-site-packages was made the default behavior.
+By the way, we can create a virtualenv typing in our console only `virtualenv env`.

 You can switch to your virtualenv at the command line by typing:

 .. code-block:: bash